-- 1. Avoid demolition of any double story building with more than 10-inch-thick wall (without plaster) located on country side.
+- 1. Avoid demolition of any double story building with equal to or more than 10-inch-thick wall (without plaster) located on country side.
 Country side strengthening work will not be done in this section.
-However, flood wall may be provided on river side on availability of consent from river side structure owner.
+However, flood wall may be provided on river side in such cases as an alternative.
 Else, any intervention will not be made in this section, as foundation of such double story structure will act as strengthening mechanism similar to flood wall. - 2.
-Single story building with concrete roof and more than 10-inch-thick wall (without plaster) located on country side will also be avoided. - 3.
-In case, owner of any structure located on country side do not give his consent (for country side strengthening work); flood wall/ sheet pile will be provided on river side in-lieu of country side embankment strengthening work. - 4.
-In case, owner of any structure located on river side do not give his consent (for flood wall/ sheet pile); country side embankment strengthening work will be adopted in-lieu of river side flood wall/ sheet piling. - 5.
-On un-availability of consent from both side owner in a particular stretch of embankment, possibility will be explored to construct flood wall/ sheet piling on river side with minor design change/ alternative to minimize effect on structure located on river side. - 6.
-In case, owner of any such structure do not give his consent, country side embankment strengthening work will be adopted with consent from owner of country side structure.
-If country side structure owner also refused to give his consent, possibility will be explored to construct flood wall/ sheet piling on river side with minor design change/ alternative to minimize effect on structure located on river side.
-Else, any intervention will not be made in this section, considering foundation of such structure itself will act as strengthening mechanism similar to flood wall.
+Single story building with concrete roof and equal to or more than 10-inch-thick wall (without plaster) located on country side will also be avoided. - 3.
+In case, there are more numbers of settlers, irrespective of holding categories, and structural density is high in country side within the identified work zone; flood wall/ sheet pile will be provided on river side in-lieu of country side embankment strengthening work.
+72 Resettlement Action Plan WBMIFMP

+- 4. Similarly, if such situation exists in the river side (for flood wall/ sheet pile); country side embankment strengthening work will be adopted in-lieu of river side flood wall/ sheet piling. - 5.
+In case, if such situation persists in any stretch of working zone on both the sides of the embankment; possibility will be explored to construct flood wall/ sheet piling with required design change/ alternative to minimize effect on the structures. - 6.
+In cases, where it is anticipated that flood wall and/or embankment strengthening may give rise to social issues, any intervention will not be made in that section.